I embarked on a culinary mission: to sample 10 fried things at the Texas State Fair—as a service to our readers, of course.

 It was an honor to be invited to a dinner hosted by the Taipei Economic and Cultural Representative Office (for all intents and purposes, the embassy of Taiwan).

-In this new mind-numbingly long episode of the Substandard (subscribe, leave a review, tell your friends), we discuss the impending Eagles-Patriots Super Bowl.
+On this latest episode of the Substandard (subscribe, review, tell your friends), we discuss Dwayne “The Rock” Johnson and his latest movie, Rampage.

-In this week’s episode of the Substandard (subscribe, leave a review, tell your friends), Sonny reviews Phantom Thread, which he says is funny in subtle ways.
+In this latest episode of the Substandard (subscribe, leave a review, tell your friends), we discuss Isle of Dogs and the Wes Anderson oeuvre.